 Inviting people to follow Jesus can take different forms.
 We invite people to serve with us, to hang out with us, to be part of a small group with us, or even to partner with Riverwood.
 We are a community of invitation.

 Our path to helping people follow Jesus is simple: We invite people to gather together to worship Jesus, to grow spiritually through a small group and personal spiritual disciplines, to give of their FIST (finances, influence, skills, and time) for the sake of Jesus' Kingdom, and to go into their neighborhoods, workplaces, gyms, other communities, and the ends of the earth with the amazing news of the gospel.

-(By the way, our definition of the gospel is the ongoing story of God redeeming broken & imperfect people & restoring them into the complete & perfect image of Christ through the life, death, & resurrection of Jesus.)
+"The gospel is the ongoing story of God redeeming broken & imperfect people & restoring them into the complete & perfect image of Christ through the life, death, & resurrection of Jesus."

 We will seek to keep ministry, communication, and our calendar simple.
 However, to achieve simplicity takes lots of work, and can often be quite complex behind the scenes.
 But it's worth it!
 We believe simplicity makes us more effective and gives us margin that God can then use.

 Riverwood is not "better" than the other churches in the area.
 We're just different.